-In March 2007, the Compensation Committee granted 100,000 shares of fully vested Capital Stock in the aggregate to the participants in the LTIP upon attainment of a cumulative pro forma adjusted EBITDA target of \$365 million under the second Plan Period of the LTIP, covering the period of 2004 to 2007.
-The shares of Capital Stock granted included an aggregate of 88,000 shares designated for granting upon achievement of the EBITDA performance target and an aggregate of 12,000 shares granted pursuant to the discretion of the Compensation Committee for the second Plan Period of the LTIP.
+In April 2010, the Compensation Committee granted 27,900 shares of fully vested Capital Stock in the aggregate to participants in the LTIP upon attainment of the \$54 per share trading hurdle under the previous Plan Period.
+Such shares included an aggregate of 22,500 shares designated for grant upon achievement of the stock price hurdle ("grant shares") and an aggregate of 5,400 shares granted pursuant to the discretion of the Committee ("discretionary shares").